aksommerville/sitter8/README.md

 - [x] Music
 - [x] Susie
 - [x] More children? ...nah
-- [ ] More hazards?
-Just fire for now.
+- [x] More hazards?
+Just fire for now. ...nah
-- [ ] Gimmicks?
-Balloon, conveyor belt, moving platforms...
+- [x] Gimmicks?
+Balloon, conveyor belt, moving platforms... nah
-- [ ] 39 levels
+- [x] 39 levels ...let's settle for 11
 - [x] Build process: Arrange to use an external text editor, I don't like working text within the Pico.
 - [x] Script export of final products.
 - [ ] Make a page on Itch?